Pellet Smokers And Grills: Buying Guide, Ratings, And Reviews

 The small burn pot is covered with a large deflector plate that absorbs the heat and spreads it out below the cooking surface making them essentially wood-fired convection ovens.
 Flare-ups are a thing of the past.
 You need to keep the plate clean because it is right below the food and if you leave sauce and grease on there, it can smolder and leave soot on your food.
 Carbon buildup will also diminish its heat transmission.

 Because the burn pot is small, there is usually a hot spot directly over it.
-Some units have a perforated section above the burn pot so you can put the meat over direct flame, but the ones we've tested still do not sear properly.
-And there is no way to set up a 2-zone cooking system and a safe or cool zone on the models I have tested.
-This is an important tool for the cook on a charcoal or gas grill, a low temp area where one can place pieces that don't need more cooking.
-The overhead racks just aren't cool enough.
-So think of it as one heckuva indirect heat convection smoker with precision temperature control.
+Some units have an optional perforated section above the burn pot so you can put the meat over direct flame, but the ones I've tested still do not sear properly.
+And there is no way to set up a 2-zone cooking system with a cool zone.
+As with most other grills and smokers, the differences between lower and upper racks is not huge, so think of it as one heckuva indirect heat convection smoker with precision temperature control.

-On the better models, a temperature probe in the oven area tells the controller what the temp is and if it is below the target it tells the controller to feed more pellets and air.
-The best manufacturers, like MAK and Memphis, have designed their own versatile custom controllers that are easy to use and can hold a temp within 5°F, tighter than many indoor ovens.
+On the better models, a temperature probe in the oven area tells the controller what the temperature is and if it is below the target it tells the controller to feed more pellets and air.
+The best manufacturers, like MAK and Memphis, have designed their own versatile custom controllers that are easy to use and can hold a temperature within 5°F, tighter than many indoor ovens.

 The MAK Pellet Boss will increase or decrease with the press of a button in 5°F increments and has a probe in the oven that keeps the temp pretty solid.
 As with any thermostatically controlled oven, even your indoor oven, the thermostat cycles heat on or off as needed.
 So it you set it for 225°F it cycles on til it hits 225°F, then off until it drops to 220°F, then on to 225°F. There are three meat probes and the Boss can be programmed to change the cooker temp when the meat hits a target.
 I've had one for several years outdoors in the Chicago winters and summers without a cover and no problems.